 Unsure of which divergent path to tread the choice would later be made for her as she continued to serve as a vessel for the higher power.
 During the next year and a half she would slip into several more trances.
 Though more abbreviated than that initial revelation these religious quests heightened her spirituality and lead the young woman into the church mission as a Sunday school teacher.

-Later that year she married her sweetheart Elmer Wood -- who had faithfully stood vigil with the throng of believers during her trance -- and while with child she went into a long period of silence which lasted from February of 1937 to late September of the same year (And possibly beyond.
-I can find no other record of her afterwards!).
+Later that year she married her sweetheart Elmer Wood -- who had faithfully stood vigil with the throng of believers during her trance -- and while with child she went into a long period of silence which lasted from February of 1937 to late September of the same year.
 Her only means of communications were via writing and she "talked" to her family through means of "drawing characters on her hand."
 Her family commented that "The Lord has something in mind."
 He most certainly did.

 Claim Girl Slain By Power Of God; The Telegraph-Herald, January 13, 1936